The Ballad of Frankie Lee and Judas Priest: Background and recording

 Dylan's seventh studio album, Blonde on Blonde, was released in June 1966.
-In July 1966, Dylan had a motorcycle accident, and spent the next year-and-a-half recovering at his home in Woodstock and writing songs.
-From around June 1967, to October of that year, he recorded 138 songs with members of the group the Hawks (later known as the Band); some of the recordings were issued on The Basement Tapes in 1975.
+In July 1966, Dylan had a motorcycle accident, and spent the next year-and-a-half recovering and writing songs at his home in Woodstock.
+From around June to October 1967, he recorded 138 songs with members of the group the Hawks (later known as the Band).

 According to Dylan biographer Clinton Heylin, all the songs for John Wesley Harding, Dylan's eighth studio album, were written and recorded during a six-week period at the end of 1967.
 With one child born in early 1966 and another in mid-1967, Dylan had settled into family life.

 "The Ballad of Frankie Lee and Judas Priest" was recorded in one take during the first recording session for John Wesley Harding on October 17, 1967, in Columbia Studio A, Nashville.
 The producer was Bob Johnston.
 Dylan speaks, rather than sings, the lyrics, and plays guitar and harmonica.
 He is accompanied by Charlie McCoy on bass and Kenneth Buttrey on drums; both had been part of the larger cohort of musicians that played on Blonde on Blonde.
 Dylan told interviewer Jann Wenner that he had been seeking a sound similar to Gordon Lightfoot's album The Way I Feel, which McCoy and Buttrey had also played on.
 The song was released as the fifth track on John Wesley Harding on December 27, 1967.
-In 1968 it was issued as the lead track of an EP single in Portugal, and it was included on the compilation box set The Original Mono Recordings (2010).
+It was issued as the lead track of an EP single in Portugal in 1968, and included on the compilation box set The Original Mono Recordings in 2010.